markmi/acpphint/Some_acpphint_curves_with_notes.md

 Notes:

-0. The x and y ranges for all the plots for 1950X CCD/CCX 2/4 thread combinations are the same, making comparison/contrast easier.
+0. The x ranges for this plot is not the same as for the other 1950X plots.
-1. The light green curves were light grey in the other 1950X 2/4 thread plots.